Logic & Behavior

 def on_<component_id>_<event_type>(path, ...):

-# Your code here
+# Your code hereWhere:

-is one of the supported interaction or lifecycle events listed below.
+component_idis the unique ID of the UI element.event_typeis one of the supported interaction or lifecycle events listed below.

 Supported Component Events

-Value Change (change
+Value Change (change)

-)Triggered when the value of a component changes (e.g., typing in a text field).
+change)Triggered when the value of a component changes (e.g., typing in a text field).

 Signature: